Sarah-Dankwa/de-streaming-data-project/README.md

 **Personal Access Token**

-In order to fork and access the repository, a personal access token will need to be generated in github to allow authentication in the command line		.
+In order to clone and access the repository, a personal access token will need to be generated in github to allow authentication in the command line		.

 Navigate to *settings* under your user picture, *developer settings* and then create a *classic personal token*.